zaynaib/Driving-History-Tracker-Python/README.md

 2.)
 Python has more syntactic sugar that makes it easier to create code.

-Truth be told this task would be easier with SQL.
-I could create a database with two tables driver and tables.
+This challenge would be easier to solve with SQL.
+I could create a database with two tables driver and trips.
 These two tables would be join by a primary key of driver id.
-From there I would implement data aggerations.
+After joinin the two tables I would implement data aggerations.

 2. ### Creating a Plan to create the Solution